Position title: Lecturer, Academic Advisor

 My research focuses on theoretical syntax and the syntax-semantics interface.
 I am interested in the syntactic expression of semantically-defined categories such as modals, aspectual markers, adverbials, definites/specifics, and wh-questions.
 Much of my research has focused on the interaction of syntactic locality constraints (Relativized Minimality, Intervention Effects, and Weak Crossover) on various types of semantically motivated movement (including wh-movement, scrambling, and topicalization).
-My main languages of research have been English and Russian, and I have also done work on Kyrgyz, Menominee, Japanese, and Korean.
-My current project is a cross-linguistic investigation of the syntax of D-Linked (specific) nominals.
+My main languages of research have been English and Russian, but I have also written about other languages including Menominee and Japanese.
+An ongoing project is a cross-linguistic investigation of the syntax of D-Linked (specific) nominals.

 Ling 101/301: Introduction to Linguistics